-Tales of mermaids have been spoken about since humanity had learned how to write.
+Tales of mermaids have been spoken about since humanity learned how to write.
 But how and when did their stories and the possibility of their existence spring up?
 Where did they originate?
-Did they come from sailors’ tales of sightings or were they known even before that?
-Only one way to find out, read on!
+Did they come from sailors’ tales of sightings, or were they known even before that?
+Are they manatees, dugongs, or something more?
+Only one way to find out.
+Read on!

-Mermaids appear in the folklore of many countries most prominent in Asia, Africa, and Europe.
-But where did the information of these creatures first appear?
+For many, their first introduction to mermaids comes from the famous Disney film, The Little Mermaid, based on a myth or fairy tale by Hans Christian Andersen featuring a half-woman half-fish.
+But, mermaids appear in the folklore of many countries, most prominent in Asia, Africa, and Europe.
+But where did the information about these creatures first appear?
 The first account of mermaids was found as back as 1000 BC in Assyria (known as Syria today).
-In the mythical telling of Assyria, the beautiful goddess of fertility Atargatis cast herself into a lake and therefore transformed into a mermaid.
+In the myth of Assyria, the beautiful goddess of fertility, Atargatis, cast herself into a lake and therefore transformed into a mermaid.

-But a tale is not enough to so heavily imagine and spread the word about mermaids lurking in the seas and waiting for ships to sail above them.
+But a legend of half-human creatures is not enough to so heavily imagine and spread the word about mermaids lurking in the seas and waiting for ships to sail above them.
 Word has it that sailors from centuries ago have claimed to spot them.
-Christopher Columbus was one of them although historians argue that what he could have seen could have been sea animals.
+Christopher Columbus was one of them, although historians argue that what he could have seen could have been sea animals.
 But the face of an animal and the face of a human couldn’t be more different.
 So did he really mistake them for sea animals?
-Nobody really knows the answer to that but Columbus was an explorer and there might have been many things he saw that have still yet to be explained.
+Nobody really knows the answer to that, but Columbus was an explorer and there might have been many things he saw that has still yet to be explained.

 Credit: John William Waterhouse, CC BY-NC-SA 2.0